Skip to main content

 Average time from payment to code on your computer: under 5 minutes.

-Step 1 — Complete the checkout on Polar
+Step 1 — Pay on Polar

-Polar order confirmation email
+2.1 Open the Polar order email

 Once accepted, the private repo appears in your GitHub account and you can proceed to the next step.